10/31/2024

 Analyst, Piper Sandler

-Okay, understood.
-In the shifting gears to the energy business and the SAGE and OTC global holdings acquisitions, pretty transformational.
+Okay.
+Understood.
+And then shifting gears to the energy business and the SAGE and OTC global holdings acquisitions, Pretty transformational.
 You're going to have a lot more exposure to the energy sector.
-When we think about the overall company, how should we think about what this means for the margin outlook and the growth trajectory of the business going forward?
+So when we just think about the overall company, how should we think about what this means for the margin outlook and kind of the growth trajectory of the business going forward?
 Why now?
-Why is now a good time to make acquisitions like this?
-And then getting a little bit more specific, is there any way you can help us quantify how creative you expect these acquisitions to be to your earnings?
-And then maybe if you could give us a breakout of that $450 million in revenues, how much comes from SAGE versus OTC, that would be very helpful as well.
+Why is now a good time, you think, to make acquisitions like this?
+And then getting a little bit more specific, is there any way you could help us quantify how accretive you expect these acquisitions to be to your earnings?
+And then maybe if you could give us like a breakout of that $450 million in revenues, how much comes from stage versus OTC, that would be very helpful as well.
 Thanks.

 speaker